- FAMILY RECIPE: Deep fried ring doughnuts.

-What is your favourite homemade food?
-Custard with cookies.
+- What is your favourite homemade food?
+Homemade custard with cookies.

-Follow Elena into her Great-uncle Simeón’s kitchen where she learns step by step to cook delicious ring doughnuts along with Sita & Nena:
+NOTE: Follow Elena into her Great-uncle Simeón’s kitchen where she along with Grandma Sita learn step by step the recipe of these delicious ring doughnuts.

 - INGREDIENTS FOR 1 EGG (10/12 UNITS) *vegan option